amabdulr/CNWG/Chunking.md

          - Step Result (optional) - Describe the outcome or confirmation of successful completion of this step.
      The phrasing of a step command uses some or all parts of the formula, but always in the same order.
 Most step commands use between two and just a few parts of the formula.
 Refer to the Examples of Task with complex step commands section.
    - **Task Format**: Organize the task information type in this format:
-      {{Title using imperative verb, second person.
+      {{Title using imperative verb, second person, use sentence case.
 For example, Create a transaction}}
       {{Purpose}},
       {{Context}},
       **Before you begin**: {{Prerequisites for this task, this is optional}}